DMREF-networks/Network_Spectrum_with_QGLAB/README.md

 	1 - 'D' for Delaunay.\
 	2 - 'C' for Delaunay Centroidal.\
 	3 - 'G' for Gabriel.\
-bdry - (string) the type of network boundary desired.
+bdry - (string) the type of network border desired.
 This includes:\
   1 - 'delete' for delete boundary conditions.\
   2 - 'prune' for prune boundary conditions.\
   3 - 'clip' for clip boundary conditions.\